 When it comes to reaching prospects, there’s certainly no shortage of channels at the modern sales person’s disposal.
-And while there are a plethora of options, the medium that we see used most often is email.
-Companies like SalesLoft and TOPO agree: email is one of, if not the most, important prospecting channel.
+And while there are a plethora of options, the medium that we see used most often is the prospecting email.
+Companies like SalesLoft and TOPO agree: email is one of, if not the most important prospecting channel.

 Despite this prevalence, very few sales or marketing organizations are totally satisfied with their response rates on prospecting emails.

 Why is this the case?
 Why aren’t your prospects responding to your email?
-There’s no template that works for everybody, but there are a few approaches you should be sure to avoid.
+There’s no prospecting email template that works for everybody, but there are a few approaches you should be sure to avoid.

 “Hi there- I’m Jenny and I’d like to talk to you about our solution.”

-This is about when most people stop reading a sales email.
+This is about when most people stop reading a prospecting email.
 And understandably so—what’s in it for me as the reader?
 If you are talking about yourself and your company from the very start, business leaders won’t have bandwidth to give you any attention.
-Data has shown that opening a message to a prospect with a statement focused on them can change this.
+Data has shown that opening a prospecting email with a statement focused on them can change this.